 In our country: trends are monitored over time and inform the development and evaluation of federal substance use policies and programs.

-A representative sample of schools with students in grades 7 to 12 (Secondary I through V in Quebec) will be selected from across the 10 provinces.
+A representative sample of schools with students in grades 7 to 12 (Secondary 1 through 5 in Quebec) will be selected from across Canadian provinces.

 Provincial ministries of education, school boards (where applicable) and schools will be contacted for their cooperation and support.

-A consent process will take place for parents/guardians of students who are under the age of consent before the survey is administered.
+A permission process will be in place before the survey is administered for parents/guardians of students who are under the age of consent.

-On a date selected by the school, students will complete the survey over a 30 to 40-minute period in the classroom under the supervision of a teacher.
+On a date selected by the school, students will complete the survey during a classroom period under the supervision of a teacher.

 All survey materials and support for the survey will be provided to the school.